Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News

-\textbf{Baseline Test Datasets.} For our test datasets, we use the test splits of the original Grover dataset, the validation split from the Turing Benchmark (the labels from the test split were unavailable to us), and another test dataset consisting of 243~additional GPT-3.5 articles that we created by again prompting \texttt{GPT-3.5 davinici}, and 1000~human-written articles from 2018 (see Section~\ref{sec:dataset}; as with our training data, while scraping our news dataset, we acquired several million articles from before 2019).
-Furthermore, to ensure our models generalize and handle articles seen in the wild, we utilize the \textit{In-the-Wild} dataset provided to us by Pu et~al.~\shortcite{pu2022deepfake}.
+\textbf{Baseline Test Datasets.} For our baseline test datasets (Table~\ref{tab:test-dataset}), we utilize the validation split from the Turing Benchmark (the labels from the test split were unavailable to us), and another test dataset consisting of 243~additional GPT-3.5 articles that we created by again prompting \texttt{GPT-3.5 davinici}, and 1000~human-written articles from 2018 (see Section~\ref{sec:dataset}; as with our training data, while scraping our news dataset, we acquired several million articles from before 2019).
+Further, to ensure our models generalize and handle articles seen in the wild, we utilize the \textit{In-the-Wild} dataset provided to us by Pu et~al.~\shortcite{pu2022deepfake}.
 This dataset consists of news articles created using generative large language models from two independent companies, Article Forger and AI Writer.
-By testing against these outside datasets, we further validate our approach against articles generated by (1)~models not within our dataset and (2)~by generative news article services available to the public.
+By testing against these outside datasets, we validate our approach against articles generated by (1)~models not within our dataset and (2)~by generative news article services available to the public.
 We provide details in Table~\ref{tab:test-dataset}.

-\textbf{Training and Test Dataset using Perturbations and Paraphrases.} Transformer-based classifiers are often particularly susceptible to adversarial attacks, particularly attacks that rewrite sections of the generated article~\cite{mitchell2023detectgpt,pu2022deepfake} and paraphrase attacks (\textit{i.e.}, where a generic transformer model is used to paraphrase the output of a different generative model~\cite{krishna2023paraphrasing}).
+\textbf{Training and Test Dataset using Perturbations and Paraphrases.} Transformer-based classifiers are often particularly susceptible to adversarial attacks, particularly attacks that rewrite sections of the generated article~\cite{mitchell2023detectgpt,pu2022deepfake} and paraphrase attacks (\textit{i.e.}, where a generic model is used to paraphrase the output of a different generative model~\cite{krishna2023paraphrasing}).
 To guard against these weaknesses, we take two approaches (1) perturbing our set of synthetic articles by rewriting at least 25\% of their content using the generic T5-1.1-XL model\footnote{\url{https://huggingface.co/google/t5-v1_1-large}} and (2) paraphrasing each article with the T5-based Dipper model.\footnote{\url{https://huggingface.co/kalpeshk2011/dipper-paraphraser-xxl}}